redbadger/crux/docs/src/overview.md

 # Overview

-Crux is an **experimental** approach to building cross-platform applications with better testability, higher code and behavior reuse, better safety, security, and more joy from better tools.
+Crux is an approach to building cross-platform applications with better testability, higher code and behavior reuse, better safety, security, and more joy from better tools.